-The GALC's Management's Discussion and Analysis (MD&A) provides an overview of the GALC's financial activities for the fiscal years ended September 30, 2013 and 2012.
+The GALC's Management's Discussion and Analysis (MD&A) provides an overview of GALC's financial activities for the fiscal year ended September 30, 2014.
 The information enclosed in the MD&A has been prepared by management and it should be read in conjunction with the financial statements and notes which follow this section.